Our President & Founder

 Pat Halpin-Murphy is the President & Founder of the PA Breast Cancer Coalition.
-Founded in June of 1993, the PBCC is an organized statewide non-profit designed to extend public awareness of breast cancer, and to encourage increased public and private funding for research, legislative advocacy and high quality screening, diagnosis and treatment.
+Founded in June of 1993, the PBCC is a statewide non-profit designed to extend public awareness of breast cancer, and to encourage increased public and private funding for research, legislative advocacy and high quality screening, diagnosis and treatment.

 Pat grew up in Philadelphia, earning a Master of Science degree in Economics from Drexel University, a Master of Arts degree in Political Science from the University of Pennsylvania and a Bachelor of Science degree in Education from West Chester University.
 She had a notable career in state and national government, serving as an advisor to Governor Robert P. Casey, U.S. Senator Harris Wofford and U.S. Secretary of Labor Robert Reich.

-As the PBCC founder and president, as well as a breast cancer survivor, Halpin-Murphy is committed to finding a cure for breast cancer now... so our daughters won't have to.
+As the Pennsylvania Breast Cancer Coalition's Founder and President, as well as a breast cancer survivor, Pat is totally committed to finding a cure for breast cancer now... so our daughters won't have to.